-This manual covers the setup, calibration, operation, deployment and maintenance of the Aquaread AqauSonde® range of sondes, which includes the AS-2000, AS-5000 and AS-7000.
+This manual covers the setup, calibration, operation, deployment and maintenance of the Aquaread AqauSonde® range of sondes, which includes the AS-2000, AS-5000, AS-6000 and AS-7000Mk2.
 It also covers the installation and operation of the SondeLink PC software application.

-The full functionality of the most complex sonde, the AS-7000, is covered in this manual.
+The full functionality of the most complex sondes, the AS-7000 and AS-6000, is covered in this manual.
 Where functionality differs for the smaller AS-5000 and AS-2000 sondes, these differences will be noted.
 Any references to the 'wiper' or 'self cleaning mechanism' should be ignored if you are using the AS-5000 or AS-2000, which do not have this feature.